riteshshukla04/JellifyBlur/README.md

 **Build errors:**

-- Ensure iOS deployment target is 10.0 or higher
+- Ensure iOS deployment target is 13.0 or higher
+- Ensure Android `minSdkVersion` is 21 or higher
+- Ensure `compileSdkVersion` is 31 or higher for modern blur effects
 - Clean build folder: Product → Clean Build Folder in Xcode

-### Android Issues

-**Build failures:**

-- Ensure `compileSdkVersion` is 31 or higher for modern blur effects
-- Check that `minSdkVersion` is 17 or higher

 **Performance issues:**